kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 The variance breakdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall from the second section of the course we showed that variance is what makes our data interesting.
+Recall that :ref:`variability <univariate-about-variability>` is what makes our data interesting.
 Without variance (i.e. just flat lines) we would have nothing to do.
 The analysis of variance is just a tool to show how much variability in the y-variable is explained by:

  	#.
 Doing nothing (no model: implies :math:`\hat{y} = \bar{y}`)
  	#.
 The model (:math:`\hat{y}_i = b_0 + b_1 x_i`)